 The Power of Plants For Healing

-My sister Naomi and I come from a background where herbal medicine was the norm in our house.
+My sister Naomi and I come from a background where herbal medicine was the norm in our house; we witnessed every day how plants are powerful healers.
 If we became poorly, we would turn to plants for medicine.
 In the winter we would have Thyme syrup for coughs and in the summer we would turn to delicate Eyebright for hay-fever.
 At the weekends and during the holidays we would be outside with our father getting knee deep in the bogs of the Scottish Highlands filling our sacks with Bogbean or going to the sand dunes to pick the Eyebright.
 At home, in our kitchen, the red Aga would always have herbs macerating next to it or drying on top.

 Generations Of Herbal Knowledge